ConorBevan/PP3-Star-Wars-Quiz/README.md

 ### Score:

-- The correct answers and the attempted answers are displayed to compare.
+- The correct answers are displayed.
-- Your score is displayed whihcn is calcutaled by each correct attmept which equals 1 divided by the lenth og questions (10) and multiplied by 100 withc a string at the end to make out a percenatge score.
+- Your score is displayed which is calcutaled by each correct attempts which equals 1 divided by the length of questions (10) and multiplied by 100 with a string at the end to make it look like a percenatge score.

 ![Score](docs/Screenshot3.png)

 ### Play Again Input:

-- Here you have the option to play the quix again but inputtinf YES.
+- Here you have the option to play the quiz again but inputting YES.
 - If you answer NO, a message is printed and game ends.

 ![Play Agian Input](docs/Screenshot4.png)